≡ Menu

 Iams PROACTIVE HEALTH Senior and Mature Adult Dry Dog Food

 The Iams Proactive Health Senior dog food helps your dog fight the signs of aging and contains antioxidants that promote the dog’s immune system.
-The kibble contains real vegetables and fruits for vitamins and minerals.
+The kibble contains natural vegetables and fruits for vitamins and minerals.

 Let’s take a look at the macros, shall we?